The Statue of Liberty

-Everyone wants to see the Statue of Liberty and they should.
+Everyone who comes to New York City wants to see the Statue of Liberty and they should.

-"Lady Liberty," perhaps more than any other icon, symbolizes all that is good about the United States.
+"Lady Liberty," more than any other American icon, symbolizes all that is good about the United States.
 Since its final assembly in 1886, the Statue of Liberty has uplifted those who see it.

 The regular Statue of Liberty tour